maimonahST/Signal_It/README.md

 # Signal IT: Stroke Detection Based on EEG Signals

 This project aims to develop machine learning and deep learning models for stroke detection using EEG signals by analyzing EEG data.
-"Final Version" folder contains the latest versions of the notebooks.

 ## Dataset
 This project utilizes the [Stroke EIT Dataset](https://www.nature.com/articles/sdata2018112).